 Paracetamol overdose is a common presentation to children’s emergency departments in the UK but diagnosis is dependent on time specific blood tests that are often distressing to children and young people.

-A wearable device has been developed, designed to determine serial paracetamol levels in sweat.
+A wearable device has been developed, designed to determine serial paracetamol concentration in sweat.

 This study has demonstrated that amongst children and young people, the majority would wear the device and see it as preferential to a blood test.